-- Award up to \$9 million to developers through a competitive Notice of Funding Availability to create approximately 90 new permanent affordable rental housing units. - Direct \$85.0 million toward the acquisition and rehabilitation of affordable housing properties through the State of California's Homekey program. - Continue to own and/or manage 4,326 affordable housing units in the City of San Diego. - Expend \$10.7 million for repairs, maintenance and safety measures at SDHC-owned affordable housing units. - Dedicate \$4.4 million to continue projects to increase density at the Casa Colina property to provide additional affordable housing and to convert unused SDHC office space into a shelter for transition-age youth. - Award \$1.5 million to San Diego homeowners with low income for the creation of up to six Accessory Dwelling Units.
+- Award up to \$10 million to developers through a competitive Notice of Funding Availability to create approximately 100 new permanent affordable rental housing units. - Direct \$87.4 million toward the acquisition and rehabilitation of affordable housing properties through the State of California's Homekey program. - Continue to own and/or manage 4,326 affordable housing units in the City of San Diego. - Expend \$10.7 million for required repairs and code compliance for SDHC-owned affordable housing units. - Dedicate \$4.4 to continue projects to increase density at the Casa Colina property to provide additional affordable housing and to convert unused SDHC office space into a shelter for transition-age youth. - Award \$1.5 million to San Diego homeowners with low income for the creation of up to six Accessory Dwelling Units. - No funds are allocated for property acquisition in FY 2025.